 Upon completion, we will assess whether or not they have completed goals and requirements, and how they are doing in their risk areas.
 If no effort is shown to complete these goals and requirements, then termination from our program is an option, however this is a rare and unfortunate circumstance.
 If we keep contact with our clients on a regular basis, establishing positive relationships, then termination is an unlikely result.

-LPYS is dedicated to helping each kid in our program along the way, in order to positively change their lives, so regular assessment of our clients is crucial to their success.
+LPYS is dedicated to helping each youth along the way.
+We want to make a positive impact in their lives, so regular assessment of our clients is crucial to their success.
 Assessment also allows us to evaluate if their contract is working for them.
 How can we make this work for you?
 What is not working out?
 What should we change, or how can you make this work out?
 These are questions we ask to effectively navigate with our youth through our programs.